spfenwick/alsa_cdsp/README.md

 * It removes the ability to specify extra_samples as this is specfied of the CamillaDSP config file and is automatically adjusted if the sample rate is overridden.

+* It removes the vol_file option as this functionality is now provides by the statefile.

-queuelimit: 1 is highly recommended or else you will experience large latency in the audio responding to user input.
+queuelimit: 1 is highly recommended in the CamillaDSP config file or else you will experience large latency in the audio responding to user input.
 It's also suggested you set the playback format to the largest bit depth your hardware can handle.
 The playback device does not have to use {channels} if you are using CamillaDSP to change the number of output channels.

 Here is a sample .asoundrc (or /etc/asound.conf) file.